The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Discussion

 Multiple cutting-edge science cases require observations at high radio frequencies with a combination of high angular resolution and good image quality, thus requiring the use of very long baseline interferometry with good $uv$ plane coverage.
 In Section~\ref{sec:science}, we identified photon rings around supermassive black holes, the formation of AGN jets, molecular gas accretion flows in galactic centers, binary supermassive black holes, stellar flares, and stellar novae; naturally, this list is incomplete and cannot account for surprise discoveries that may be enabled by any new observing technique.

+We present a tentative design of a space-only VLBI program that includes two missions: \textsc{Mimosa}, a pathfinder mission comprising two small satellites on separate low-Earth orbits and observing at frequencies around 100~GHz, and \textsc{Capella}, a science-grade VLBI network composed of four small satellites on separate low-Earth orbits and observing at frequencies around 690~GHz.
+(We refer to the two missions collectively as the \textsc{Capella} Program.)

-We present the tentative design of \textsc{Capella}, a space-only VLBI network composed of four small satellites on separate low-Earth orbits.
-Observing a given target at frequencies around 690~GHz over several days results in a near-complete $uv$ plane coverage and an angular resolution of about 7~$\mu$as.
+Observing a given target with \textsc{Capella} over several days results in a near-complete $uv$ plane coverage and an angular resolution of about 7~$\mu$as.
 We emphasize that \emph{only} space-only VLBI networks are able to achieve such a performance given the restrictions on geographic locations of antenna, observing times, and observing frequencies that affect VLBI networks based partially or entirely on the ground.
 A \textsc{Capella} type network can offer effectively unlimited observing times and can handle target-of-opportunity (ToO) situations within a few hours to a few days after the initial alert. \textsc{Capella} provides observations at very high angular resolution but with limited sensitivity (target flux densities $\gtrsim$10~mJy); this makes it complementary to ground-based observatories, especially \href{https://www.eso.org/sci.html}{ALMA}, that are able to provide high-sensitivity ($\mu$Jy level) observations at limited angular resolutions (tens of mas at best).